 A few examples of why an eating disorder may be atypical include:

 - The person’s weight may be just above the diagnostic threshold for anorexia

 - Binge eating and purging may occur but not often enough to be classed as a ‘problem’

-- In women, if boss mass index (BMI) is less that 17.5 but menstruation still takes place
+- In women, if body mass index (BMI) is less that 17.5 but menstruation still takes place

 Atypical anorexia nervosa fulfils some of the features of anorexia but the patient’s overall clinical picture does not justify being diagnosed as anorexic.
-For example, the patient could have a fear of becoming fat and may no longer be menstruating due to their low weight but there might not have been any drastic weight loss that took place.
+For example, the patient could have a fear of becoming fat and may no longer be menstruating due to their low weight, but there might not have been any drastic weight loss that has taken place.

-Atypical bulimia follows a similar pattern because there may be recurrent bouts of overeating and purging or overuse of laxatives, but the patient may not witness a significant weight change or the typical concern about body shape and weight.
+Atypical bulimia follows a similar pattern because there may be recurrent bouts of overeating and purging or overuse of laxatives, but the patient may not undergo a significant weight change or have the typical concern about body shape and weight.

 Due to the inexact symptoms of an atypical eating disorder, it can be very difficult to recognise and diagnose.
 However, some key symptoms may include: